johnhalz/pose3d_python/docs/API/er.md

 - ### `__init__(self, name: str = '', dim: int = 3) -> None`

-    The `__init__` method is called when a new instance of the `RE` class is created.
+    The `__init__` method is called when a new instance of the `ER` class is created.
 It initializes all of the variables in the class and sets them to their default values.

     By default, the `self.__rotation` member value is set to an identity value.